-A new Strada-Gallup survey shows why it’s important to choose a relevant major to your future career.
+A new Strada-Gallup survey shows why it’s important to choose a major relevant to your future career.

-Being deliberate and intentional when choosing a major is important, as recent studies indicate the relevance of your major to your career and life goals can be a key indicator of long-term satisfaction and success.
+Being deliberate and intentional when choosing a major is important.
+As recent studies indicate, the relevance of your major to your career and life goals can be a key indicator of long-term satisfaction and success.
 From College to Life: Relevance and the Value of Higher Education, a new Strada-Gallup survey, shows that “relevance is three times more powerful in predicting value and twice as powerful in predicting quality when compared with the public data widely used to create rankings of colleges and universities.”
-So those Best College rankings that are so widely used?
+So those Best College Rankings that are so widely used...?
 Ultimately, they may matter much less than the major you choose for your four-year degree.

 Key Survey Findings